11 Cool Things To Do in Brussels in a Day

 The internal passage is very beautiful and makes for a great photography spot.
 If you are here in the morning, before stores open, then enjoy some breakfast and coffee.
 The stores are open as late as 09:00 pm.

 We enjoyed some Belgian chocolates in the evening during our stay as well!
 The Saint-Hubert Royal is on the UNESCO “Tentative List”, due to its cultural importance.
+It’s definitely one of the coolest things to do in Brussels one day.

 10. Marolles Flea Market